 You want to make sure that your babysitter has everything they could possibly need to take care of your children.
 That's why it's important to leave them with all of the information they might need.

-In this article, you'll learn what information you should leave for your babysitter including:
+In this article, we'll cover all the information you should leave for your babysitter and why:

 You might feel like you're providing your babysitter with far more information than they'll ever need.
-But it's better to provide too much information and cover every possible scenario instead of leaving room for possible confusion.
+It's better to provide too much information and cover every possible scenario instead of leaving room for possible confusion or misunderstandings.

 Don't get me wrong... there's definitely such a thing as too much information.
-You don't want to leave your babysitter with an entire book to sift through.
-But if you can fit all of your information onto one or two pieces of paper, I wouldn't worry about overdoing it.
+You don't want to leave your babysitter with an entire book to sift through, so I would recommend condensing everything into one or two pieces of paper.

 Post a list of contact phone numbers somewhere obvious like next to your landline telephone or on your fridge.
 You should also get your babysitter to add a few of these numbers into the contact list of their cell phone so they can access them quickly.